 Lambeth Beach

-The next beach after the harbour is Lambeth Beach and at high tide, you will walk straight by this as it disappears.
-But, when the tide is out you get a rocky beach with some sandy areas and at low tide, you can walk round to the harbour beach.
+The next beach after the harbour is Lambeth Beach, and at high tide, you will walk straight by this as it disappears.
+But when the tide is out, you get a rocky beach with some sandy areas, and you can walk around to the harbour beach.
 This is the second dog-friendly beach in St. Ives.

 Porthminster Beach

-The next sandy beach is the large Porthminster Beach which sits near the train station and is probably the main family-friendly beach in St Ives with plenty of activities available and options to get food and drink.
+The next sandy beach is the large Porthminster Beach, situated near the train station and is probably the main family-friendly beach in St Ives, offering plenty of activities and options for food and drink.

 Carbis Bay Beach

-The beach at Carbis Bay is just along the southwest coast path and you can either walk from the town or take one stop on the St Ives branch line train.
-A large beach but with fewer facilities than Porthminster as it is a beach linked to the Carbis Bay and Spa Hotel.
+The beach at Carbis Bay is just along the southwest coast path, and you can either walk from the town or take one stop on the St Ives branch line train.
+It is a large beach but with fewer facilities than Porthminster, as it is linked to the Carbis Bay Resort.

 Porthkidney Sands

-The last beach on our trip is the large dog-friendly Porthkidney Sands and as it is harder to get to is also the one that has plenty of space and a large sand dune system to explore.
-The beach has no facilities although does have seasonal lifeguards by the Hayle estuary.
-To access you will need to take a 10-minute coastal path walk from Carbis Bay or park at the estuary end.
+The last beach on our trip is the large dog-friendly Porthkidney Sands, and as it is harder to reach, it also has plenty of space and an extensive dune system to explore.
+The beach has no facilities, although it does have seasonal lifeguards by the Hayle estuary.
+To access it, you will need to take a 10-minute coastal path walk from Carbis Bay or park at the estuary end.

-As well as the seven listed St Ives beaches you also have the option of the 3-mile Hayle beach and sand dunes over the estuary and this gets similar Atlantic rollers as Porthmeor beach and is very popular with surfers.
+As well as the seven listed St Ives beaches, you can choose the 3-mile Hayle beach and dunes over the estuary.
+This beach experiences similar Atlantic rollers to Porthmeor Beach and is very popular among surfers.